ga900p25/ready2go_p25reflectorDEBIAN10/README.md

            └─6719 /opt/P25Reflector/P25Reflector /opt/P25Reflector/P25Reflector.ini
 Jul 29 14:36:52 'servername' systemd[1]: Starting P25 Reflector Service...
 Jul 29 14:36:52 'servername' systemd[1]: Started P25 Reflector Service.
-NOTE: The service is running manually but disabled and will not yet run automatically.
+NOTE: The service is running manually.
+It will not yet run automatically.

-9. Assuming it is operating, let us enable the service so it starts automatically in future; systemctl enable p25reflector
+9. Assuming it is operating, 'enable' the service so it starts automatically in future; systemctl enable p25reflector

+This did not work with DEBIAN12.
 Use at your own risk.
 Good luck, W4NOC